tomterl/metalsmith-convert/README.md

 ## Installation

-This module us released via npm, install the latest released version with
+This module is released via npm, install the latest released version with

 ```